-[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 31st January 2022/ Version1/Review Sep-Nov 2022
+[©] THE ROYAL NEW ZEALAND COLLEGE OF GENERAL PRACTITIONERS / Fellowship Pathway Regulations effective from 30 January 2023/ Version1/Review Sep-Nov 2023

 (e) Where a registrar has placed their training 'on hold', they must have a current practicing certificate and continue to work in the scope of general practice to comply with MCNZ requirements for recertification (as outlined in section 3.6.7) during their 'on hold' period.
-These requirements must be completed and reported through the College Annual Maintenance programme (AMP) to MCNZ.
+These requirements must be completed and reported through the College's Te Whanake,Annual Maintenance Programme (AMP) to MCNZ.